Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Competing Explanations for the Effectiveness of Boosting

 We can now summarize the main empirical contradictions with existing theoretical explanations of boosting, which motivates the view we present in this paper:

-\begin{enumerate} \item Boosting works well, perhaps best in terms of performance if not efficiency, with "strong learners" like C4.5 and CART. \item The expected loss (as computed on a test sample) goes up as the number of iterations increases. \item The optimization theory offers no explanation as to why the training error can be zero, yet the test error continues to descend. \item Boosting overfits noisy data, but not nearly as much as a classifier that minimizes exponential loss. \end{enumerate}
+\begin{enumerate} \item Boosting works well, perhaps best in terms of performance if not efficiency, with ``strong learners" like C4.5 and CART \citep{niculescu2005}. \item The value of exponential loss does not always bear a clear relationship to generalization error \citep{Mease2008}. \item The optimization theory offers no explanation as to why the training error can be zero, yet the test error continues to descend \citep{freund2000} \end{enumerate}

 This paper will squarely depart from the statistical optimization view by asserting that AdaBoost may be best thought of as a (self) smoothed, interpolating classifier.
 We will see that unlike the statistical optimization view, this perspective suggests that for best performance once should run many iterations of AdaBoost with deep trees.
-This will allow us to draw a number of analogies between AdaBoost and random forests that echoes the similarity between these two algorithms that was posited in \citet{Breiman2001}.
+This will allow us to draw a number of analogies between AdaBoost and random forests.
 A key component to this argument will consist of explaining the success of interpolating classifiers in noisy environments.
 We will pursue this line of thought in the following section.